A-Gaurav/RolesAndUsersZoho/README.md

 RolesAndUsers-(RoleHierarchy)

 My Submission for Zoho Assignment<br />
-For the Assignment i have provided 2 files<br />
+For the Assignment i have provided File<br />
-- 1. `.ipynb` format file<br />
-to run this file you need jupyter notebook with Python 3 installed or any other ipynb editor
-- 2. `.py` format file<br />
+- 1. `.py` format file<br />
 to run this file you need Python 3 editor

-you can choose any one of your choice as a submission<br />
+you can choose the above one for the submission<br />

-both file contains the following operations<br />
+File contains the following operations<br />
 <br />

 Enter root role name: CEO<br />